jpark132/389Rspring19/assignments/2_OSINT/README.md

 twitter handle - @v0idcache I was able to find her twitter account through just social media searching

-email v0idcache@protonmail.com - this was found on the actual website 1337bank.money
+email v0idcache@protonmail.com - this was found on the actual website 1337bank.money Most of this was just found from either googling or techniques from intel techniques as I was just trying to see if any public social media sites had any information on the user

 4. List any ( >= 1 ) IP addresses associated with the website.
 For each, detail the location of the server, any history in DNS, and how you discovered this information.
 There are 3 main ips